kamicane/Fallout4SynthesisPatchers/CleanESL/README.md

 # CleanESL

 Empties the current PatchFile and flags it as ESL.
-Add it before everything else.
+Add it on top of your groups.